 - Adopting on-demand technology may change the expectation for enforcement.
-There would be no buoys to indicate the location of the gear; hence, officers would not be able to inspect the gear while in the water to confirm other requirements (e.g., side panel configuration, pot dimensions, etc.).
-If the expectation does change, it should be acknowledged and communicated to law enforcement. - On-demand gear could be equipped with GPS device or pingers to facilitate locating the pots.
+There would be no buoys to indicate the location of the gear; hence, officers would not be able to inspect the gear while it is in the water to confirm various requirements (e.g., side panel configuration, pot dimensions, etc.).
+If officers are expected to inspect the gear in the water, it should be acknowledged and communicated to law enforcement. - On-demand gear could be equipped with GPS device or pingers to facilitate locating the pots.
 North Carolina has a new observer program that requires a call-in.
 A similar approach could be considered for black sea bass pot endorsement holders to report pot locations.
 However, in-water gear inspections still would not be possible because officers would not be able to access the pot. - The Exempted Fishing Permit under which the feasibility of on-demand gear was investigated, included an application that allowed fishermen to locate their pots. - In addition to in-water inspections for pot specifications, on-demand gear allows the potential for pots to be deployed in closed areas without being detected.
 Even if gear location reporting is required, fishermen that deploy pots in closed areas are not likely to report those locations. - The LE AP did not recommend against the use of on-demand gear.
-However, the AP does note that while on-demand pots provide a biological benefit of fewer whale interactions, they also come with the potential for fewer violations to be identified due to reduced access to the gear in the water. - The LE AP did not express any opposition to buoy storage within a pot as an appropriate indicator that the pot is not actively being fished during transit through a closed area, special management zone, or marine protected area.
+However, the AP does note that while on-demand pots provide a biological benefit of fewer whale interactions, they also come with the potential for fewer violations to be identified due to reduced access to the gear in the water. - The LE AP did not express any opposition to buoy storage within a pot as an appropriate indicator that the pot is not actively being fished during transit through a closed area, special management zone (SMZ), or marine protected area (MPA).